readium/lcp-specs/readium-lsd-draft.md

 </table>

 <br />
-*An example with two renewal links: one meant for human interactions (HTML) and another for clients that can send the proper information to the server (returns a License Document).*
+*An example with two renewal links: one meant for human interactions (HTML) and another for clients that can send the proper information to the server (returns a Status Document).*

     {
       "links": [